speedment/speedment-doc/pages/maven.md

 Once the file has been saves, the new Maven targets are immediately available to our project.

-N.B.
+{% include note.html content = "
 Set the property ${speedment.version} to the latest Speedment version released, currently {{ site.data.speedment.version }}.
 A list of allversions of the Speedment Maven Plugin can be found [here](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.speedment%22%20AND%20a%3A%22speedment-maven-plugin%22).
+" %}

 The Speedment Maven Plugin automatically depends on relevant version of open-source JDBC database drivers.
 These dependencies can be overridden should we want to use another version.
 In the example below, we override the MySql JDBC version with an older one: